The Corporate Tax Planning Law Review: Malaysia

 In Malaysia, transactions between related domestic companies are subject to the same legislative provisions and rules that govern international intercompany transactions, which are discussed below.
 Even though there may be no erosion of the Malaysian tax base given that both companies are taxable in Malaysia, pricing manipulation could alter the tax incidence of the related entities by shifting profits between loss-making and profit-making companies.
 Thus, it would be prudent for groups of companies to maintain proper transfer pricing documentation in respect of their domestic intercompany transactions, especially where there are differences in the tax incentives enjoyed by the related companies or where different tax rates are applicable to them.

 Nevertheless, tax benefits are available in the form of exemptions on stamp duty or real property gains tax (RPGT).
-Relief from stamp duty is available for reconstructions or amalgamations of companies39 or for the transfer of property between associated companies,40 subject of course to the fulfilment of certain conditions.
-Similarly, RPGT relief may be granted where real property is transferred between companies in the same group to bring about greater efficiency in operation or transferred between companies in any scheme of reorganisation, reconstruction or amalgamation.41
+Relief from stamp duty is available for reconstructions or amalgamations of companies38 or for the transfer of property between associated companies,39 subject of course to the fulfilment of certain conditions.
+Similarly, RPGT relief may be granted where real property is transferred between companies in the same group to bring about greater efficiency in operation or transferred between companies in any scheme of reorganisation, reconstruction or amalgamation.40

 International intercompany transactions

 Apart from the ESR as described above, Malaysia has implemented transfer pricing legislation in an effort to counter BEPS.
-Cross-border related party transactions are subject to the transfer pricing provisions in the ITA as well as the Income Tax (Transfer Pricing) Rules 2012 (the TP Rules).
-Businesses must ensure that their intercompany transactions are priced at arm's length in accordance with traditional transactional methods (comparable uncontrolled price method, resale price method, or cost plus method) or if impractical, transactional profit methods (profit split method or the transactional net margin method).42 Section 140A of the ITA empowers the IRB to substitute the price in respect of a related party transaction to reflect an arm's-length price of the transaction.
+Cross-border related-party transactions are subject to the transfer pricing provisions in the ITA as well as the Income Tax (Transfer Pricing) Rules 2012 (the TP Rules).
+Businesses must ensure that their intercompany transactions are priced at arm's length in accordance with traditional transactional methods (comparable uncontrolled price method, resale price method, or cost plus method) or if impractical, transactional profit methods (profit split method or the transactional net margin method).41 Section 140A of the ITA empowers the IRB to substitute the price in respect of a related-party transaction to reflect an arm's-length price of the transaction.
+Additionally, the IRB can also disregard any transaction structure where the economic substance of that transaction differs from its form, or where the arrangement would not have been adopted by independent persons behaving in a commercially rational manner.
+On top of that, the IRB may now also impose a surcharge of 5 per cent on any transfer pricing adjustment made.

-Companies are also required to maintain contemporaneous transfer pricing documentation setting out, among others, the organisational structure of the business, the nature of the business, the controlled transaction, selection of the transfer pricing method, and comparability, functional and risk analyses.43 Given that the IRB has seven years to raise an additional assessment,44 businesses should ensure that their documentation is in order.
+Companies are also required to maintain contemporaneous transfer pricing documentation setting out, among others, the organisational structure of the business, the nature of the business, the controlled transaction, selection of the transfer pricing method, and comparability, functional and risk analyses.42 Beginning 1 January 2021, the failure to provide the contemporaneous transfer pricing documentation on request of the IRB is an offence and could be fined between 20,000 and 100,000 ringgit.43 Given that the IRB has seven years to raise an additional assessment,44 businesses should ensure that their documentation is in order.

 In respect of withholding taxes, tax must be withheld on the payment of interest derived from Malaysia to non-residents at a rate of 15 per cent.
 The rate could be lower depending on the existence and terms of a DTA between Malaysia and the home country of the non-resident.
 No withholding tax applies to payments of dividends.